 Helleborus foetidus (ht 80 cm) is a hellebore species from West and Central Europe, with attractive finely dissected leaves.
 I have found that it is not as long lived as some of the other hellebores that grow in Sydney, but it lasts for a few years and where happy, it will self-seed, providing replacements for the original plant when it becomes woody and unproductive.
 These seedlings can be transplanted, if care is taken not to disturb the roots too much.
 The species has green leaves and bunches of pale green bell-shaped flowers in winter and early spring.
+It is a useful plant for dry spots.

 It is best to buy these plants from a specialist nursery.